Optimistic learners don’t learn faster because they’re “better” at English.

 Did you know there’s even a phobia associated with language learning, xenoglossophobia!

-Naming and sharing our feelings can help minimise and even reverse the negative effects on learning and help us enjoy it more.
+Naming and sharing your feelings can help minimise, and even reverse, the negative effects on learning.
+Which, of course, helps you enjoy it more.

 Lesson #3: Have difficult conversations

-Lesson #4: Embrace ahead and behind
+Lesson #4: Think “ahead” and “behind”

 Lesson #5: Express gratitude